-With the aim of finding an appropriate value for the proportionality constant $a$, let us explore the reduction process of the \textsc{pb} in Eq. (\ref{PoissonBracket}) to its non-covariant form.
-First, and for purposes that will be clarified later, we rewrite Eq. (\ref{PoissonBracket}) in terms of amplitudes $\mathcal{A}_{\mu}$ and their complex conjugates, so that we establish that
+With the aim of finding an appropriate value for the proportionality constant $a$, let us explore the reduction process of the PB in Eq. (\ref{PoissonBracket}) to its non-covariant form.
+First, and for purposes that will be clarified later, we rewrite Eq. (\ref{PoissonBracket}) in terms of the amplitudes $\mathcal{A}_{\mu}$ and their complex conjugates, so that we straightforwardly establish that

-where we have introduced the subscript $q\pi$ or $\mathcal{AA}^{\ast}$ to denote the set of variables with which the \textsc{pb} is computed and defined $\{A,B\}_{\mathcal{AA}^{\ast}}$ as
+where we have introduced the subscript $q\pi$ or $\mathcal{AA}^{\ast}$ to denote the set of variables with which the PB is computed and defined $\{A,B\}_{\mathcal{AA}^{\ast}}$ as

-Naturally, Eq. (\ref{PoissonBracketAA}) does not correspond to the \textsc{pb} associated with the normal variables of the electromagnetic field, since for each oscillation mode of the field there is a sum of four terms instead of two, as occurs in the non-covariant formulation.
+Naturally, Eq. (\ref{PoissonBracketAA}) does not correspond to the standard (non-covariant) PB associated with the normal variables of an electromagnetic radiation field, since for each oscillation mode of the field there is a sum of four terms instead of two.

 Nevertheless, we can proceed by assuming that there exists an inertial frame of reference such that we can write each amplitude $\mathcal{A}_{\mu}$ as

 i.e., as a sum of two transversal components, one longitudinal, and one scalar or temporal.
 In Eq. (\ref{GBforA}), vectors $\epsilon_{\mu}^{i}$, with $i=1,2,3$, are of the form $(0,\mathbf{e}_{i})$ where $\mathbf{e}_{1}$ and $\mathbf{e}_{2}$ denote polarization unit three-dimensional vectors that are orthogonal to each other and orthogonal to $\mathbf{e}_{3}$, a unit three-dimensional vector that is collinear to the spatial component of the wave vector of the mode under consideration.
 On the other hand, $\epsilon_{\mu}^{0}$ denotes a unit vector of the form $(1,\mathbf{0})$.
 Hence, we have that Eq. (\ref{PoissonBracketAA}) can be written as